 It’s important to celebrate your accomplishments especially when you succeed in doing something you thought was unattainable, when you exceed expectations (one of Benify’s three core values) or achieve something which took a lot of time and effort.

-Pride at work could mean recognising that you led your team well, acknowledging your own worth and contribution, and patting yourself on the back for a job well done.
+Pride at work could mean recognizing that you led your team well, acknowledging your own worth and contribution, and patting yourself on the back for a job well done.

 Be it through a powerful speech, art, music, nature, film or sports, inspiration can be found in anything, anywhere, anytime.
 Inspiration as a result of witnessing something that sparks your interest, moves you deeply, or makes your heart sing, can lead to innovation, increased focus, greater motivation, and even a state of flow.

-Among its countless benefits, inspiration in the workplace can help build and motivate teams, increase employee engagement, formulate new strategies, or conceptualise new ideas.
+Among its countless benefits, inspiration in the workplace can help build and motivate teams, increase employee engagement, formulate new strategies, or conceptualize new ideas.

 While inspiration can motivate one to take action, awe is experiencing the feeling of wonder, marvel and deep appreciation.
 At work, awe could be taking a step back to look at what your team has achieved and taking in the magnificence of their work.